Skip to main content

 • Avoid water-trapping joints – horizontal surfaces that collect moisture

-• Dip ends before installation – 30-second immersion in preservative
+• Dip ends before installation – a 30-second immersion in preservative is worth considering

 • Use end-grain sealers – wax-based or copper naphthenate